rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 <sample-output>

 Paul: The card has a balance of 15.4 euros
-Matti: The card has a balance of 27.4 euros
+Matt: The card has a balance of 27.4 euros
 Paul: The card has a balance of 35.4 euros
 Matt: The card has a balance of 22.799999999999997 euros
 Paul: The card has a balance of 30.199999999999996 euros